-We teach that the Lord's Supper is the commemoration and proclamation of His death until He comes, and should be always preceded by solemn self-examination (1 Corinthians 11:28-32).
-We also teach that, whereas the elements of Communion are only representative of the flesh and blood of Christ, participation in the Lord's Supper is nevertheless an actual communion with the risen Christ, who indwells every believer, and so is present, fellowshipping with His people (1 Corinthians 10:16).
+We teach that the Lord's Supper is the commemoration and proclamation of His death until He comes.
+It should be celebrated with thanksgiving and joyous expectation but should also be preceded by solemn self-examination (1 Corinthians 11:28-32).
+We also teach that whereas the elements of communion are only representative of the flesh and blood of Christ, the Lord's Supper is nevertheless an actual Communion with the risen Christ who is present in fellowship with His people (1 Corinthians 10:16).